a-hussein/cubeAI/notes/next_steps.md

     ~~- we should then incorporate a `cross_solver.py` which uses Cube to solve cross~~ ~~- and then make a`engine_solver.py` which contains the TreeNode~~

-- need to make files more oop
 - after restructuring files, align solvers work well and review codebase
 - make files more oop based

 - implement the BFS solver properly (treeify)
 - revisit the compression algo